EvansPlanMC/SurvivalCM/README.md

 3. Open up the zip file and and copy the folder into the functions folder.

-4. Rename the folder to "SurvivalCM".
-Github may have changed it, idk how to use this stuff.
+4. Rename the folder "SurvivalCM-master" to "SurvivalCM".
+Thanks github.

+5. In your world, type /reload or restart the world.

+6. Type in the command /function survivalcm:setup

+7. To test if this has worked, throw an iron ingot on top of a crafting table, the custom crafting table should appear!

 (Advanced users only) Auto Update Installation Guide: (This can be useful for updating, and also for when it is actually released.)